hiroshiban/MATLABtools4EmEditor/README.md

               switch ... case ... end, title, try ... catch ... end,
               unix, unwind_protect ... cleanup ... end, warning, while,
               xlabel, xtick, ylabel, ytick, zlabel
+              These code snippets were made following TextMate MATLAB snippets.

 macros -- directory, which contains JavaScript macros for EmEditor.
     Generally, the macros in this directory are not required if you install